Assessing Algorithmic Fairness with Unobserved Protected Class Using Data Combination: Related Literature

-\paragraph{Comparison to fairness notions studied in the OR literature.} Different notions of fairness have been studied in assessing performance guarantees for operational decision-making, with solution concepts such as proportional fairness, lexicographic, or min-max fairness \citep{luss1999equitable,bertsimas2011price,ogryczak2014fair,adler2012well}.
-Proportional fairness is a solution concept from the fair bargaining literature; while lexicographic or min-max fairness corresponds to a notion of fairness related to equity \citep{rawls2001justice,young1995equity}.
-In contrast to these notions of fairness from the literature on fair division or inequity-aversion in social welfare, we focus on algorithmic fairness definitions that have developed and formalized notions of disparate impact discrimination, often for assessing decisions based on predictive models. \paragraph{Partial Identification and Data Combination.} There is an extensive literature on partial identification of unidentifiable parameters \citep[e.g.,][]{manski2003partial,beresteanu2011sharp}.
-There are many reasons parameters may be unidentifiable, including confounding \citep[e.g.,][]{kallus2018interval}, missingness \citep[e.g.,][]{manski2005partial}, and multiple equilibria \citep[e.g.,][]{ciliberto2009market}.
+\paragraph{Partial Identification and Data Combination.} There is an extensive literature on partial identification of unidentifiable parameters \citep[e.g.,][]{manski2003partial,beresteanu2011sharp}.
+There are many reasons parameters may be unidentifiable, including confounding \citep[e.g.,][]{kallus2018interval,kallus2018confounding}, missingness \citep[e.g.,][]{manski2005partial}, and multiple equilibria \citep[e.g.,][]{ciliberto2009market}.
 One prominent example is data combination, also termed the ``ecological inference problem,'' where joint distributions must be reconstructed from observation of marginal distributions \citep{schuessler1999ecological,jiang2018ecological,freedman1999ecological,wakefield2004ecological}.
 One key tool for studying this problem is the Fr\'echet-Hoeffding inequalities, which give sharp bounds on joint cumulative distributions and super-additive expectations given marginals \citep{cambanis1976inequalities,ridder2007econometrics,fan2014identifying}.
-Such tools are also used in risk analysis in finance, where the distribution of returns of a portfolio can be analyzed based only on marginal return distributions \citep{ruschendorf2013mathematical}.
+Such tools are also used in risk analysis in finance to assess risk without knowledge of copulas \citep{ruschendorf2013mathematical}.
 In contrast to much of the above work, we focus on assessing \emph{nonlinear} functionals of partially identified distributions, namely, true positive and negative rates, as well as on leveraging conditional information to integrate marginal information across proxy-value levels with possible smoothness constraints.